 Post Graduate Indira Gandhi Scholarship for Single Child:

-- University Grants Commission has introduced this scheme with an aim to compensate direct costs of girl education especially for girls who happen to be the only girl child in their family.
+- University Grants Commission has introduced this scheme with an aim to compensate for the direct costs of girl education especially for girls who happen to be the only girl child in their family.
 A fellowship of Rs 3100 is available per month under the scheme.

 Pradhan Mantri Kaushal Vikas Yojana (PMKVY):